cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-11-lng-case-video-3.md

     \ More details at https://ocw.mit.edu/comments."
   youtube_id: itWklzE8MP0
 ---
-Video demonstrates the overall advantage of modular flexible designs over range of economies of scale.
-Smaller initial design preferable since capacity constraints limit upside potential.
+This video demonstrates the overall advantage of modular flexible designs over range of economies of scale.
+Smaller initial design is preferable since capacity constraints limit upside potential.